 - Restaurant Cost Control through Yield Management

-A lot of responsibilities lie on the restaurant manager’s shoulders for the efficient and smooth restaurant functioning.
+A lot of responsibilities lie on the restaurant manager’s shoulders for efficient and smooth restaurant functioning.
 For a restaurant manager to be successful, he needs to be able to communicate effectively and handle problems swiftly.